jlegrone/lerna-monorepo-example/README.md

 ## Testing
 - To run all tests: `lerna run test` (from any directory in project)
-- To re-run tests for file changes across all packages: `npm run test:watch` (at project root)
+- To re-run tests for file changes across all packages: `yarn test:watch` (at project root)
-- To run tests for specific package: `cd packages/<package-name> && npm test`
+- To run tests for specific package: `cd packages/<package-name> && yarn test`